|

 - The Missaukee Branch:

-(north of Cadillac) east through Round Lake Junction, Wagner, Lake City Junction
+through Round Lake Junction, Wagner, Lake City Junction (at Sandstown), Falmouth

-was a short spur north to Missaukee), Ardis, Merritt, and northeast to Michelson,
+Junction (Veneer), Mynnings, Ardis Junction, Ardis, Merritt, and northeast to Michelson,

-stemmed from the main branch.
-Three of those were:
+lines that stemmed from the main branch:

 - Jennings Branch – left the Missaukee Branch at Round Lake Junction and